 This report developed by the World Economic Forum in collaboration with electricity industry partners and Boston Consulting Group offers principles to help board members meet the unique challenges of managing cyber risk in the electricity ecosystem.

 Lectura adicional All related content

-Cyber resilience is a challenge for organizations globally, but particularly for the electricity industry.
-Power systems are among the most complex and critical of all infrastructures and...
+Cyber resilience is a challenge for organizations globally and for the electricity industry in particular.
+Power systems are among the most complex and critical of all infrastructure type...

 Hackers are causing blackouts.
 It's time to boost our cyber resilience